Zakariyahaa/Hagital-Sales-Record-Analysis/README.md

 ---

 ## ⚠️ Limitations
-1. **Geographic Scope**: The dataset only includes sales from the West region (California), limiting insights into other regions' performance.
-2. **Time Frame**: Data only spans 2014–2017, missing more recent trends that could affect recommendations.
-3. **Granularity**: Lack of customer demographic data (e.g., age, gender) limits deeper customer segmentation.
+1. **Timeframe Restricted to 2014–2017**
+   - No data beyond 2017 → unable to assess post-2017 trends, market shifts, or impacts of new competitors.

+2. **Geographic Granularity Limited to State Level**
+   - While we have city‐level fields, the map analyses focus on states and regions.
+More granular ZIP‐ or DMA‐level insight (customer clustering) is possible but not covered here.

+3. **No Customer Transaction Cost Data**
+   - We lack direct COGS per product line; profit is only “Revenue – Sales Return – Discount” but does not account for warehousing or marketing spend.
+   - True net margins (after overhead, marketing, storage fees) would be lower.

+4. **Single Data Source (Excel)**
+   - No cross‐referencing with external BI tools or ERP logs.
+   - Returns data (if any) are embedded in negative‐profit line items but not separately tracked.

+5. **Staff Details Only at Rep/Team Level**
+   - We do not have granular “hours worked,” “call logs,” or “lead source” details to fully analyze rep productivity.

-4. **Lack of External Factors**: No integration of economic or seasonal variables
+6. **Lack of External Factors**: No integration of economic or seasonal variables

-5. **Missing Customer Feedback**: No sentiment data or customer satisfaction metrics
+7. **Missing Customer Feedback**: No sentiment data or customer satisfaction metrics

 ---